arpit6232/visualwakeup_aesd/README.md

 This repository contains Tensorflow 2.0 code to fine-tune a pretrained MobileNetV1 model on the Visual Wake Words dataset, and export the trained model to Tensorflow Lite for Microcontrollers.

+This code is modified version of the code for code at https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/micro/examples/person_detection/training_a_model.md

 ## Quick Start